 Only in TinyLlama (5)

-TinyLlama appears to have better community engagement, with 8,930 GitHub stars compared to Gemma's 6,872.
+TinyLlama has better community support with 8,930 GitHub stars, indicating more active engagement compared to Gemma’s 6,872.